Euramsia/personal-website/content/post/videoproject-sweden/index.md

 ---
-title: "Fulfilling a childhood dream"
+title: "Video project Backpacking Sweden"
-subtitle: "After many years I finally went to sea on a research ship"
+subtitle: "Learning how to tell a story from a simple trip"

 # Summary for listings and search engines
-summary: "After many years I finally went to sea on a research ship"
+summary: "Learning how to tell a story from a simple trip"

 # Link this post with a project
 projects: [Open Science]

 # Date published
-date: "2024-03-18T00:00:00Z"
+date: "2024-03-17T00:00:00Z"

 # Date updated
 lastmod: "2024-03-19T00:00:00Z"